 If you’re planning to create or streamline an app for your business, start by choosing the proper technology.
 In a world of speedy changes, business owners often resort to Ruby as it allows them to create an app truly fast.
-However, developers often claim that Go is perfect for building projects with high security, high speed, and high modularity, for example in the FinTech industry.
+But why use Golang?
+Developers often claim that Go is perfect for building projects with high security, high speed, and high modularity, for example in the FinTech industry.
 Moreover, with this language, your developers don’t need to build up a tower of Python, Bundler, WSGI, Redis, and other technologies.
 All the necessary tools are within Go itself.
-In this post, we take a closer look at what Go is, its pros and cons, and what projects can benefit from this programming language.
+In this post, we take a closer look at what Go is, its pros and cons, and when to use Go (what projects can benefit from this programming language).

 What is Go?

 Go, or Golang, is an open source programming language.
 It’s statically typed and produces compiled machine code binaries.
-Developers say that Go is the C for the twenty-first century when it comes to syntax.
-However, Go includes tooling that allows you to safely use memory, manage objects, collect garbage, and provide static (or strict) typing along with concurrency.
+Developers say that Google's Go language is the C for the twenty-first century when it comes to syntax.
+However, this new programming language includes tooling that allows you to safely use memory, manage objects, collect garbage, and provide static (or strict) typing along with concurrency.